unixpickle/cubezapp/README.md

 # TODO

  * Rewrite graph settings
-   * For Histogram, use vague icons for Precision
    * For Streak, use PW and PB as bounds for Threshold
    * For Histogram, use the number of solves to bound the Span
  * Re-implement Dropdown with animations